Today's Calgary Herald

 Studio News: Check out the ART pages to see the most recent catalogue of paintings.

 Gordon is busy with his work as a landlord's agent, and also with his favourite hobby of scroll saw wood work.
-He's finished all of his Christmas shows, and is already thinking of ideas for next year!
+He's already booked his Christmas shows, and is working diligently on his Christmas crafts.

 Mom plays the clarinet for the Foothills Concert Band, Rocky Mountain Concert Band, and Cappy Smart (Firemen's ) Band.